How It Works

 Select the highest-scoring element as the article candidate:

-• Check if score meets minimum threshold (default: 20.0)
+• Check if score meets the minimum threshold

-• Check if content length meets minimum threshold (default: 500 chars)
+• Check if content length meets the minimum threshold

-• Return error if content doesn't meet thresholds
+• Return an error if content doesn't meet thresholds

 Why: Selection ensures we extract actual article content, not navigation or ads.